 A rare disorder affecting a bundle of nerves at the base of the spinal cord, cauda equina syndrome (CES) often requires urgent assistance.
 The resulting nerve compression can be due to a herniated disc in the lower spine, a narrowing of the spinal canal (spinal stenosis), an inflammatory condition, or an injury.
-A severe ruptured disc is the most common cause of CES, and spinal surgery is often necessary to correct it.
+A severe ruptured disc is the most common cause of CES, and Beverly Hills spinal surgery professionals might suggest surgical treatments to correct it.

 Signs of CES can appear suddenly or develop progressively over time, depending on the cause of the nerve compression.
 It can be difficult to conclusively tell if lower back pain is due to CES because symptoms can be vague or mimic other conditions that affect the lumbar spine.

 Symptoms of CES may include:

 Diagnosis of CES is often a combination of a patient’s description of symptoms, overall health, medical history, blood tests, and image tests.
 A special type of X-ray of the spinal canal called a myelogram may be performed to determine the location of the nerve or spinal cord compression.
 High doses of corticosteroids may be given to reduce swelling, along with antibiotics if there is a related infection.